 The next big event for Rodriguez will be the Ironman of South Africa next April 7, one of the most important dates of the year, where he will look for that classification for Kona 2019

-In the female category the victory has been for Helene Alberdi with a time of 2: 56: 39 followed by Merce Tusell (2: 57: 48) and for Sonia Sánchez (2: 58: 54) in third position.
+In the women's category victory has been for Helene Alberdi with a time of 2: 56: 39 followed by Merce Tusell (2: 57: 48) and for Sonia Sanchez (2: 58: 54) in the third position.

-The champion secured the title with the best time in the third segment, with Sonia Juliá and Merce Tusell signing good records to be second and third classified.
+The champion secured the title with the best time in the third segment, with Sonia Juliá and Merce Tusell signing good records to be second and third classified